SureshUCM/MLProjectIncrement/README.md

 # MLProjectIncrement
-This project includes the files related to Project increment related documents as per the instructions given
+This project includes the files related to Project increment as per the instructions given